mia-platform/documentation/docs/development_suite/api-console/api-design/services.md

 The Microservice can be created starting from existing and ready-to-use Examples or Templates.

-At [this link](https://docs.mia-platform.eu/development_suite/api-console/api-design/marketplace/) you can find a list of Examples or Templates powered and supported by Mia Platform that allows you to set-up microservices with a tested and pre-defined function.
+In the [MarketPlace](/../../marketplace/overview-marketplace.md) you can find a list of Examples or Templates powered and supported by Mia Platform that allows you to set-up microservices with a tested and pre-defined function.

 Whether you select Example or Template, you can create your microservice by filling in the following information: